dward2/BME547/Assignments/UnitTestingCIAssignment.md

 ensure the function meets specifications.
 You will also configure Continuous Integration (CI) to automatically run tests on push and pull request events.

+See Sakai for GitHub Classroom link and due date.

 ### Background
 With the transition towards electronic medical records, many paper records are being scanned into a digital format.
 [Optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition)